-A historic Royal Navy Wasp helicopter, Westland Wasp HAS Mk 1 XT420 G-BCUI, made a return flight to RNAS Portland (HMS Osprey) this week, marking the first time a Wasp has landed at the former Royal Naval Air Station in over 30 years.
+A historic Royal Navy Wasp helicopter, Westland Wasp HAS Mk 1 XT420 G-BCUI, made a return flight to RNAS Portland (HMS Osprey) marking the first time a Wasp has landed at the former Royal Naval Air Station in over 30 years.

 “To fly such an iconic heritage aircraft is an honour in itself” said veteran Navy pilot, Simon Thomas, “but to fly back to Portland, home of the Royal Navy’s small ships flights, three decades later was like stepping back in time!”

 Between 1959-1999, RNAS Portland was one of the busiest air stations on the south coast and was home to the Royal Navy Wasp and later Lynx helicopter front line flights, as well as Wessex and Sea King helicopters.